vekatze/neut/book/src/modules.md

 }
 ```

 The field `digest` specifies the checksum of the tarball of the dependency.
 The digest is a Base64URL-encoded SHA256 checksum of the tarball.
-This digest is the "real" name of this dependency, and used as an identifier.
+This digest is the "real" name of this dependency and is used as an identifier.

 The field `mirror` specifies a list of URLs from which the compiler can fetch the tarball.
 When running `neut get`, the compiler will try to get the tarball if necessary, using this list from the beginning to the end.